Loriborn/BFMELauncher/README.md

 Current project will not build, there has been development to support other games and patches but those are WIP with no ETA.

 Yes this is UE4 for a launcher, a bit overkill.
 The expected project direction was not originally this simple but it made no sense to drop it all and restart in Unity or Java.
+I'm a XR developer, not an applet creator, sue me.